-- If your child has complex SEN they may have a Special Educational Needs Support Agreement (SENSA) or have an Educational Health Care Plan, which means that a formal meeting will take place to discuss your child’s progress and a report will be written.
+- If your child has complex SEN they may have an Educational Health Care Plan, which means that a formal meeting will take place to discuss your child’s progress and a report will be written.
 This will be reviewed annually.

 - We hold termly coffee mornings with the SENCo, which all parents who have children identified as having SEN will be invited to attend.

 - We have regular ‘Look Arounds’, where all parents are invited to come in with their children and see the work that they have been doing in class.